 Rell overview

-Rell is a programming language specifically designed for dApp development on the Chromia blockchain.
+Rell is a programming language specifically designed for dapp development on the Chromia blockchain.
 Unlike traditional platforms that rely on virtual machines, Rell takes a language-focused approach to better align with Chromia’s relational data model, enabling efficient encoding of queries and operations.

 With Rell, developers can define data models, write queries, and implement procedural logic.
 The language compiles into SQL while ensuring secure and reliable execution.